• Skip to primary navigation

 • Take your saucer out of the freezer and spoon a little bit of marmalade onto it to check whether it’s set.
 Simply push the liquid with your finger and if it wrinkles your marmalade is done.
 If it hasn’t reached setting point simply continue boiling it for another 5-10 minutes and do the wrinkle test again.
 You might have to repeat it few times so don’t get discouraged.

-• Once your marmalade has reached setting point, turn off the heat and let it sit for 10-15 minutes.
-Skim the excess scum with a spoon.
+• Once marmalade has reached setting point, turn off the heat and let it sit for 10-15 minutes.
+This will allow it to settle which will help keeping the peel evenly distributed once in the jars.

-• Transfer orange marmalade to sterilised jars, cover with lids and leave to cool.
 Marmalade will continue to set as it cools down.
 Once your jars are completely cold you can put labels on store in dark and relatively cool place or enjoy immediately!

 Notes